ACTG-ARL: Differentially Private Conditional Text Generation with RL-Boosted Control: Acknowledgments

 \section{Acknowledgments}

-We thank Eli Chien, Brendan McMahan, Natalia Ponomareva, and Daniel Ramage for valuable discussions and feedback on this work.
+We thank Eli Chien, Brendan McMahan, Natalia Ponomareva, Daniel Ramage, and Fan Wu for valuable discussions and feedback on this work.
 We also thank Badih Ghazi and Chiyuan Zhang for their assistance with computing resources.
+We thank the anonymous ICML 2026 reviewers for their constructive feedback.